There’s more to speaking as a woman than just feminizing your voice. The words you use (and how you use them) are equally important!

-Here are the main differences between guy-speak and girl-speak:
+Here are the main differences between masculine and feminine communication styles:

 - Women tend to be more “circular” and detail-oriented in their communication.
 They use their words for the purpose of forming relationships.

-So what’s the secret to achieving a distinctly feminine style of communication?
+So, what’s the secret to achieving a distinctly feminine style of speech?

 Men and women have very different vocabularies, so it’s critical to incorporate feminine words into your speech.
 Here are some key distinctions:

 - Women tend to use more descriptive adjectives.
 A woman wouldn’t tell you about the “pink dress” she just bought.
 She’d tell you about the “adorable fuchsia Diane Von Furstenberg wrap dress” she just maxed out her credit card on.

 - Men and women often use different words for the same thing.
 For example, a guy might call the lower abdomen the “gut, whereas a woman would be more likely to call it the “tummy.”

 To expand your feminine vocabulary, listen to women in real life, on TV, and in movies.
 Read women’s magazines.
 Look and listen for words you don’t use and incorporate a few new words or descriptive phrases into your vocabulary each week.